-Using the CRSP Daily Treasury database, we construct our noise measure by first backing out, day by day, a smooth zero-coupon yield curve.
-We then use this yield curve to price all available bonds on that day.
+Using CRSP Daily Treasury database, we construct our noise measure by first backing out, day by day, a smooth zero-coupon yield curve.
+This yield curve is then used to price all available bonds on that day.
 Associated with each bond is the deviation of its market yield from the model yield.
 Aggregating the deviations across all bonds by calculating the root mean squared error, we obtain our noise measure.
-We use the term "noise" in the sense that, as in the fixed income literature, deviations from a given pricing model are often referred to as noise.3
+We call it "noise" only to the extent that in the fixed-income literature, deviations from a given pricing model are often referred to as noise.

-Whether this noise measure indeed captures the liquidity condition of the overall market is largely an empirical matter.
-If it does, we expect it to exhibit the following properties.
-First, it should serve as a good indicator during liquidity crises in different parts of the market.
+Whether this noise measure indeed captures the liquidity condition of the overall market is primarily an empirical matter.
+If it does, we expect it to exhibit the following properties: First, it should serve as a good indicator during liquidity crises in different parts of the market.
 Second, it should provide new information about market liquidity beyond various existing liquidity measures.
-Third and importantly, given its systematic nature, as an additional risk factor, it should help us understand returns on assets beyond the Treasury market, especially those that are sensitive to the liquidity condition of the overall market.
+Third and very importantly, given its systematic nature, it should, as an additional risk factor, help us understand returns on assets beyond the Treasury market, especially those which are sensitive to the liquidity condition of the overall market.

 Our results show that the noise measure is rather informative about the liquidity condition of the overall market.
-During normal times, the noise is kept at an average level of around 3.61 basis points, which is comparable to the average bid ask yield spread of 2 basis points.
+During normal times, the noise is kept at an average level around 3.61 basis points, which is comparable to the average bid/ask yield spread of 2 basis points.
 In other words, the arbitrage capital on the yield curve is effective in keeping the deviations within a range that is unattractive given the transaction cost.
-During crises, however, our noise measure spikes up much more prominently than the bid ask spread, implying a high degree of misalignment in bond yields that would have been attractive for relative value arbitrage during normal times and are in fact attractive given the contemporaneous transaction cost.
-Such crises include the 1987 crash, when the noise was over 13 basis points; the aftermath of the LTCM crisis, when the noise peaked at 5.89 basis points; the first trading day after the 9/11 terrorist attack, when the noise was at 12.54; the days following the sale of Bear Stearns to JPMorgan, when the noise peaked at 8.08 basis points; and the aftermath of the Lehman default, when the noise was above 15 basis points for a sustained period of time.
-Given the sample standard deviation of 2.17 basis points for the noise measure, these are large deviations from the mean.
+During crises, however, our noise measure spikes up much more prominently than the bid/ask spread, implying a high degree of misalignment in bond yields that would have been attractive for relative value arbitrage during normal times and are in fact attractive given the contemporaneous transaction cost.
+These include the 1987 crash, when the noise was over 13 basis points; the aftermath of the LTCM crisis, when the noise peaked at 5.89 basis points; the first trading day after the 9/11 terrorist attack, when the noise was at 12.54; the days following the sale of Bear Stearns to JPMorgan, when the noise peaked at 8.08 basis points; and the aftermath of Lehman default, when the noise was above 15 basis points for a sustained period of time.
+Given the sample standard deviation of 2.17 basis points for the noise measure, these are large deviations away from the mean.